lingping-fuzzy/Multi-Source-Fusion-based-Stock-Selection/README.md

 ### Main script

-If you have a problem understanding some code, please also refer to [code](https://github.com/jimmyg1997/NTUA-Multi-Criteria-Decision-Analysis) from co-author ```jimmyg1997```
+If you have a problem following the code, please also refer to [code](https://github.com/jimmyg1997/NTUA-Multi-Criteria-Decision-Analysis) from co-author ```jimmyg1997```
+If you find an error or have comments, please contact the author. thank you
 ### Examples

 #### 1. Run finance_mcdm.ipynb with the initial data from the data folder: